Azure/azure-sdk-for-python/sdk/maps/azure-maps-timezone/README.md

 ### Create and Authenticate the MapsTimeZoneClient

 To create a client object to access the Azure Maps Timezone API, you will need a **credential** object.
-Azure Maps Timezone client also support two ways to authenticate.
+Azure Maps Timezone client also support three ways to authenticate.

 #### 1. Authenticate with a Subscription Key Credential